Thank you for your interest in volunteering at Elkhorn Slough!

 As a volunteer, you'll learn about the natural history and importance of the Elkhorn Slough.
 You'll gain a deeper understanding of the environment while developing personal relationships with professionals that share your interest in the environment.
 You'll also have the opportunity to meet others who share your interest in the slough.

-Our volunteer training program provides the opportunity to learn in-depth information about the Elkhorn Slough – its history, wildlife, and community.
+Our Volunteer Naturalist Class will give you the opportunity to learn in-depth information about the Elkhorn Slough – its history, wildlife, and community.
 As you share this knowledge with others you’ll enhance your appreciation for this unique region, as well as those visiting the area for the first time.
 And, you might even learn some new skills and sharpen up your current talents.
 Along with all this, we think you’ll have lots of fun too.